Anushka231/Prediction-of-a-Party-Winning-an-Election/README.md

-# Project
-Project on Prediction of a Party Winning an Election
+# Project on Prediction of a Party Winning an Election

 This project aims to build a system for prediction of a party winning an election .